eisvogel-project/Eisvogel/README.md

 ```
 mkdir build && cd build
-cmake ..
+cmake -DBUILD_MEEP=ON -DBUILD_TESTS=ON ..
 make -j5
-source setup.sh
 ```

-To also build the components for the calculation of the Green's function do
+To build the components for the calculation of the Green's function do

 ```
 cmake -DBUILD_MEEP=ON ..